 Ground-source heat pumps can be installed nearly everywhere in the UK.
 This map highlights the areas of greatest geothermal energy potential.
-Aquifer and minewater resources.
-Aguifer and minewater resources are found in the sedimentary basins and granite 'Hot Dry Rock' resources are found in the granite batholiths.
+Aquifer and minewater resources are found in the sedimentary basins and granite 'Hot Dry Rock' resources are found in the granite batholiths.

-Sedimentary Basins areas include HSA's and flooded mines Granite Batholiths Temperature at 1 km depth The flow of heat from deep underground to the surface of the planet also varies from place to place, matches or exceeds the temperature which in turn affects the temperature of the rocks.
+Sedimentary Basins areas include HSA's and flooded mines What is the temperature at 1 km depth?

+The flow of heat from deep underground to the surface of the planet also varies from place to place, which in turn affects the temperature of the rocks.
 Extensive datasets have been collected from boreholes, wells and mines, and this dataset has been interpreted across the UK, showing the temperature at 1 km depth.
-If the actual temperature of water that flows from the production well required by a customer, then there is no need to use electricity to run a heat pump, increasing the average system coefficient of performance (COP) from 4 to 20 or better.